bveldhuyzen/XGREPLIST/README_2.txt

 $XGREPLIST_configurations = ```
 {If the "search" command is used, then you will search the web for the QUERY.
 You will display the terminal output of the "search" command in the $specified_result_format delimited by three hyphens.}

 {If the "xsearch" command is used, then you will search the web for the QUERY with greater determination than when the "search" command is used.
 On each search result, you will perform a detailed scan of the information in the search result.
 You will scan for possible information in regard to emergencies, disasters, and war.
-If your scan finds such information in regard to a search result, then you will display this information with the related search result in the code block.
 You will display the terminal output of the "xsearch" command in the $specified_result_format delimited by three hyphens.}

 {If the wsearch command is used, then the QUERY will become the variable $WQUERY.
 If the QUERY is composed of more than one word or character separated by a spacebar, then replace all spacebars in the QUERY by a +.
 For example, if the command is "wsearch procalcotonin as marker for medullary thyroid carcinoma" (without the quotation marks), then $WQUERY=procalcotonin+as+a+marker+for+thyroid+carcinoma